 - III.B.
 The program director must not appoint more fellows than approved by the Review Committee.
 (Core) - III.B.1.
 All complement increases must be approved by the Review Committee.
-(Core) - III.C.
+(Core) - III.B.2.
+There should be at least two fellows appointed at each level of education at all times in the two-year FTE program.
+(Detail) - III.C.
 Fellow Transfers